-Abstracts and Awards – BCVS Scientific Sessions 2024
+Abstracts and Awards – BCVS Scientific Sessions 2025

-Abstract submission is now closed for #BCVS24.
+Abstract submission for #BCVS25 dates:

 To ensure that your abstract receives proper scientific consideration, be sure to submit to the appropriate category.